• 斥罪

 Cannot be healed by allies

-When there are no allied units in the surrounding eight tiles, ATK and DEF +8%
+When there are no allies in the surrounding 8 tiles, ATK and DEF +8%

 2